keepwith/PLQComposite/README.md

 A class represents a univarite continuous convex piecewise linear-quadratic(PLQ) Loss function.

 **quad_coef:**
-It is a dictionary stores the coefficients in pieces of the PQLoss The i-th piece is: $a_ix^2 + b_ix + c_i$
+It is a dictionary stores the coefficients in pieces of the PLQoss The i-th piece is: $a_ix^2 + b_ix + c_i$
 **form:**
 means the form of PLQLoss.